Lucas-c-waldburger/TextureMover/README.md

 renderer.present();
 ```
 Multiple TextureMover objects can be created with different Textures to create full animated scenes.
 A built in delay system between executions is planned, but not currently implemented.
-To accomplish this, the user must manually add execution delays using SDL_Delay(), and SDL_GetTicks() timing system, or the <chrono> library.
+To accomplish this, the user must manually add execution delays using SDL_Delay(), an SDL_GetTicks() timing system, or the std::chrono library.

 ---
 ## TRANSFORM TYPES